SAP-samples/btp-terraform-samples/in-development/discovery_center/mission_3585/README.md

 3. Change the variables in the `sample.tfvars` file to meet your requirements

-   > The minimal set of parameters you should specify (beside user_email and password) is globalaccount (i.e. its subdomain) and the used custom_idp and all user assignments
+   > The minimal set of parameters you should specify (besides user_email and password) is global account (i.e. its subdomain) and the used custom_idp and all user assignments

    > ⚠ NOTE: You should pay attention **specifically** to the users defined in the samples.tfvars whether they already exist in your SAP BTP accounts.
-Otherwise you might get error messages like e.g. `Error: The user could not be found: jane.doe@test.com`.
+Otherwise, you might get error messages like, e.g., `Error: The user could not be found: jane.doe@test.com`.

 4. Initialize your workspace: